jtsage/X32_Vor/README.md

 # X32/M32 Vor Adapter

-Make your X32 talk to Vor
+Make your X32 talk to Vor (or anything else that reads custom OSC I suppose)

 ## Status